 :: What about making some bigger 3-D shapes?

 You don’t need to try all these ideas in one session.
 Go at your child’s pace, notice what they are interested in and use that as your lead for today’s activity.
 There is much benefit from revisiting this activity several times and seeing what new ideas pop up, and noticing how your child is using new vocabulary or knowledge in their play.

 Children learn best when they are having fun and exploring hands-on activities, and there are many ways you can add creative play to successful math and science learning.
 If you would like more ideas for how you can use the medium of play dough to explore math, literacy, art and play, The Homemade Play Dough Recipe Book has a whole year’s worth of ideas for you.

-And if you’d like to focus in on playful math and science, you and your children will find a bunch of brilliant ideas in our Fizz, Pop, Bang! resource.
-Click through to take a look.
+And if you’d like to focus in on playful math activities, you and your children will find a bunch of brilliant ideas in my guide to ABCs and 123s.

 And to work across the curriculum and combine math and art, join in with my ART of CIRCLES workshop.